Middle East: Lonely Planet Phrasebook

 Middle East Phrasebook

 Find useful phrases, translations, dictionaries and pronunciation guides to eight Middle Eastern languages in this palm-sized, 255-page book.
-Lonely Planet Middle East phrasebook is a must-bring language guide for Algeria, Libya, Egypt, Tunisia, Israel, Jordan, Lebanon, Syria, Iraq, Saudi Arabia, Kuwait, Yemen, Oman, U.A.E., Qatar, Bahrain, Iran, Turkey, Afghanistan and Cyprus.
+This Lonely Planet phrasebook is a must-bring language guide for Algeria, Libya, Egypt, Tunisia, Israel, Jordan, Lebanon, Syria, Iraq, Saudi Arabia, Kuwait, Yemen, Oman, U.A.E., Qatar, Bahrain, Iran, Turkey, Afghanistan and Cyprus.

 The Lonely Planet Middle East phrasebook lists the following pronunciations for: